decoderzhub/snapreme/CREATOR_GUIDE.md

-# Snapreme Creator Guide
+# peak.boo Creator Guide

 ## Overview

-This guide explains how creators can manage their content and monetization on Snapreme.
+This guide explains how creators can manage their content and monetization on peak.boo.

 ---